Before you read (!):

 25. Our bowing in the beginning and end of katas is not a matter of borrowed culture or formalities.
 It is more important than anything.
 It is bowing to the world, to the dao, the emptiness out of which everything arises and ceases, to your dōjō, to your loved ones, to the birds singing each morning.
 If you cannot bow, you cannot be true to yourself.

-29. Every technique poses to us a question.
+28. Every technique poses to us a question.
 Our execution is our answer.
 This I learned in Poland.

-33. Simply learning the movements of kata is equivalent to just learning the sounds of the alphabet.
-One might be able to read aloud the most beautiful of poems and to no knowledge of the listeners understand not a single word oneself.
-On the other hand, getting to know the meaning of kata, the applicability of kata in both daily life and in combat, as well as transform into the intentions and emotions of each kata, is equivalent to being deeply touched by the poem.
+33. Simply learning the movements of kata is equivalent to only learning the sounds of the alphabet.
+One might be able to read aloud the most beautiful of poems and understand not a single word oneself.
+On the other hand, developing wisdom through kata, understanding applicability of kata in both daily life and in combat, as well as embodying the intentions and emotions of each kata, is equivalent to being deeply touched by the poem.
 To understand and take to heart each word.
 To have one’s view on life and death profoundly changed.

-37. Novices tend to think of the punch and the kick as being performed by the arm and the leg, respectively.
+36. Novices tend to think of the punch and the kick as being separately performed by the arm and the leg.
 Advanced practitioners understand that both the punch and the kick are performed by and originate in the entirety of the body.
-In reality, the only difference between a punch and a kick is the limb out of which the generated energy flows.
+The only difference between a punch and a kick is the limb out of which the generated energy flows.

-38. Sensei Klaus Falk taught me to think of sitting in instead of standing in my stances.
+37. Sensei Klaus Falk taught me to think of sitting in instead of standing in stances.
 Such a small and simple difference in understanding quickly becomes an ocean of grounding and balance.
 Like turning the minute axle on a wheel quickly becomes the movement of great circumferences.

 Determined to catch them all